 LeeAnn Dolick-Cox Memorial Scholarship Endowment Fund

 LeeAnn Marie Dolick-Cox was born March 17.
 She grew up in New Palestine and graduated from New Palestine High School in 1992.
-She was a member of the Marching Band for one year and a member of the Color Guard for 3 years.
+She was a member of the marching band for one year and a member of the color guard for three years.
 After graduation, LeeAnn attended Purdue University and worked at Steak-N-Shake where she met her future husband.
-She got married October 14, 2000 and was diagnosed with Acute Myeloid Leukemia that following February.
+She got married on October 14, 2000, and was diagnosed with Acute Myeloid Leukemia that following February.
 LeeAnn lost her battle with cancer on October 22, 2001.

 The LeeAnn Colick-Cox Memorial Scholarship is awarded to a graduating senior from New Palestine High School who plans to attend a college, university, or other post-secondary institution.
 Said recipient must have been in the marching band or color guard his or her junior and senior years at New Palestine High School.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Christine Dowling Scholarship Endowment Fund